RL + Model-based Control: Using On-demand Optimal Control to Learn Versatile Legged Locomotion: Reference Motion Synthesis

 \section{Reference Motion Synthesis}

-In the phase of generating reference motions, we solve a finite-horizon OCP based on the variable height inverted pendulum model (VHIPM) \cite{kang2022animal, kang2022nonlinear} to generate trajectories for the robot's base and feet.
-It is essential to maintain a low computational burden during training, as the reference motion generator is queried on demand.
-Therefore, we use a simplified dynamics model to minimize training time.
+In the phase of reference motion generation, we solve a finite-horizon OCP based on the VHIPM \cite{kang2022nonlinear, kang2022animal} to create trajectories for the robot's base and feet.
+It is essential to maintain a low computational burden during training, as the reference motion generator is queried on-demand.
+Therefore, we use a low-dimensional model to minimize training time.
 However, it is equally important to ensure that the model is capable of accurately capturing dynamic effects.
-The VHIPM strikes a good balance between model expressiveness and computational complexity.
+The VHIPM provides a suitable compromise between model complexity and computational efficiency.

-In formulating the OCP, our objective is to find the system input, which includes footstep locations, a sequence of vertical accelerations, and the position of the center of pressure, that minimizes the discrepancies between the kinematic references of the base and feet motions and the predictions made by the dynamics model. \Diff{We adopt a single shooting approach to formulate the OCP and utilize a gradient-based optimization technique to find a local minimum.}
+In OCP formulation, our goal is to find the system input, which includes footstep locations, a sequence of vertical accelerations, and the position of the center of pressure, that minimizes the discrepancies between the kinematic references of the base and feet motions and the predictions made by the dynamics model. \Diff{We adopt a single shooting approach to formulate the OCP and utilize a gradient-based optimization technique to find a local minimum.}